geffzhang/awesome-semantickernel/README.md

 - [Packages, Examples and Demo code for Semantic Kernel](https://github.com/thinktecture/SemanticKernel)
 - [sk-ethereumtx-plugin](https://github.com/sustia-llc/sk-ethereumtx-plugin) Semantic Kernel ChatGPT plugin for Ethereum Txs
 - [Webscraper AIplugin](https://github.com/craigomatic/webscraper-aiplugin): AI Plugin that can be used to scrape useful information from a given URL
+- [teams-bot-semantic-kernel](https://github.com/formulahendry/teams-bot-semantic-kernel) A Teams Bot app integrated with Semantic Kernel and its Microsoft Graph Plugin

 ## Open Source Projects